probedock/probedock-rt-clients/README.md

 <a name="configuration-files"></a>
 ## Configuration Files

-Most Probe Dock RT clients use [YAML](http://yaml.org) files for configuration.
+Most Probe Dock RT probes use [YAML](http://yaml.org) files for configuration.
 The following files will be loaded if they exist:

 * the home configuration file: `~/.probedock/probedock-rt.yml`;